MonaKim/AP-data-viz/README.md

  What is the project about?
      Visualize the testers’ motion data, and bio data

+       - participants had the highest levels of open-mindedness - being attracted to a topic, but not alarmed - on the room-scale VR setting, while the cardboard elicited the highest level of stimulation, which is associated with individuals being more attentive than they are relaxed.

 The goals :
 To compare the different reactions between devices and stories.